-\paragraph{Ablation study on exploration strategies.} We evaluate the effectiveness of our exploration strategies in PbPO against two baselines: (i) \textbf{PbPO w/o reward-agnostic explor.}, which removes the optimized enhancer and instead uses only the reference policy to generate trajectory pairs for preference data; and (ii) \textbf{PbPO w/o reward-aware explor.}, which adopts a pipeline approach—first training the reward model with online preference data, and then performing policy optimization in each iteration.
-Results on four benchmarks are shown in Figure~\ref{fig:dist1} (a-d).
-We observe that as the number of gradient updates increases, our method rapidly improves during early training and converges to a high-performance plateau across all tasks.
-In contrast, the baseline without reward-agnostic exploration achieves lower final performance, while the baseline without reward-aware exploration under a confidence set performs significantly worse.
-These results demonstrate that both trajectory exploration via the reward-agnostic/-aware explorations are critical to the effectiveness of PbPO.
+\textbf{Ablation study on exploration strategies.} We evaluate PbPO against two ablations: (i) \textbf{PbPO w/o reward-agnostic explor.}, which removes the optimized enhancer and instead uses only the reference policy to generate trajectory pairs for preference data; and (ii) PbPO w/o reward-aware exploration, which follows a pipeline approach: it first trains the reward model using the online preference data and then performs policy optimization in each episode (similar to \citet{xiong2024iterative}).
+Figure~\ref{fig:dist1}(a--d) shows that our full method converges to a higher plateau across all tasks.
+The ablation without reward-agnostic exploration achieves lower final performance, while the one without reward-aware exploration performs significantly worse, confirming that both exploration components are critical.

-\paragraph{Effect of conservatism regularizer $\beta$} We investigate the effect of the conservatism regularizer $\beta$ in our implementation of PbPO, which is formulated as a Stackelberg game in Eq.~(\ref{eq:stackelbergobj}).
-The regularizer $\beta$ serves as a coefficient to balance the adversarial loss and the preference loss.
-Figure~\ref{fig:dist1} (e) presents the average performance across five datasets as a function of gradient-based training steps.
-We observe that during the initial 10,000 steps, models trained with a wide range of $\beta > 0$ exhibit steady performance improvements, eventually converging to a significantly higher and more stable plateau compared to the case of $\beta = 0.0$.
-This is because that setting $\beta = 0$ fails to effectively optimize the reward model using preference data.
-Furthermore, appropriately tuning $\beta$ leads to improved performance and training stability.
-These findings demonstrate the effectiveness of applying gradient-based optimization to solve the min-max objective in PbPO.

-\paragraph{Effect of RM size.} Figure~\ref{fig:dist1} (f) presents an analysis of how the size of the reward model (RM) affects the performance of our online PbPO method.
-Specifically, we construct the RM using four model sizes: OpenLLaMA-3B, LLaMA2-7B, LLaMA2-13B, and LLaMA2-70B.
-From Figure~\ref{fig:dist1} (f), we observe that as the number of iterations increases, all RM sizes exhibit a similar trend of performance improvement.
-This indicates that our PbPO approach benefits from multiple iterations of online learning.
-Notably, smaller RMs (e.g., OpenLLaMA-3B) tend to converge faster but reach a lower performance plateau.
-In contrast, larger RMs achieve better performance with more iterations, suggesting that the higher capability of larger models facilitates more effective alignment with the preferece data in our online PbPO framework.
+\textbf{Sensitivity of the conservatism regularizer $\beta$.} Figure~\ref{fig:dist1}(e) shows the effect of $\beta$, which balances adversarial and preference losses in Eq.~(\ref{eq:stackelbergobjin}).
+Any $\beta > 0$ leads to steady improvement and higher stability compared to $\beta = 0$, where the RM fails to learn effectively.
+With $\beta \in \{0, 0.01, 0.02, 0.04, 0.1\}$, larger values ($0.04$, $0.1$) achieve similar top performance, indicating robustness to $\beta$ selection without fine-tuning.